 FALC students help their clients address immediate safety needs and assert their legal rights by obtaining emergency temporary and civil protection orders (CPO).
 Students also represent clients in longer-term litigation arising from their abusive family situations, including resolving complex divorce, legal separation, property and debt distribution, child custody, child visitation, and child support matters.
 Additionally, students are able to respond to the unique needs of immigrant victims of domestic violence, helping them to attain legal status and employment authorization through VAWA self-petitions, battered spouse waivers, and U visa applications.

-As part of the Families and the Law Clinic, students attend a weekly seminar that includes lecture, discussion, participatory exercises, and simulations that cover a variety of topics in family law, poverty law, immigration law, and professional responsibility.
-Throughout the semester, students are provided numerous opportunities to share their insights about their cases and clinical experiences, to group strategize, and to further develop advocacy and litigation technique.
+As part of the Families and the Law Clinic, students attend a weekly seminar that includes lectures, discussions, participatory exercises, and simulations that cover a variety of topics in family law, poverty law, immigration law, and professional responsibility.
+Throughout the semester, students are provided numerous opportunities to share their insights about their cases and clinical experiences, to group strategize, and to further develop advocacy and litigation techniques.
 The course culminates in a mock trial where students prepare and carry out an entire case from beginning to end in front of a judge.

 In addition to their caseload, students participate in various community education projects and engage in policy work designed to address systemic social problems associated with domestic violence.
 Students often volunteer at the D.C.
 Superior Court Self-Help Center, staff local free walk-in legal clinics, and provide free legal information to domestic violence survivors at a local emergency shelter.

-FALC is open to all 2nd and 3rd year students and there are no course prerequisites.
-Students earn 6 credits and commit 20 hours per week (including the weekly class seminar).
-With permission, students may be permitted to reenroll in FALC for subsequent semester for 3 credits or for 1 credit.
+FALC is open to all second and third-year students and there are no course prerequisites.
+Students earn six credits and commit 20 hours per week (including the weekly class seminar).
+With permission, students may be permitted to reenroll in FALC for a subsequent semester for three credits or for one credit.
 Students interested in enrolling should keep their schedules clear on Thursdays to accommodate potential court appearances and other related obligations.

 |Credit Option||6 credits|